gcappon/agata/docs_vuepress/guides/listFunctionalities.md

    - `plotGlucose`: function that visualizes the given glucose profile;
    - `plotGlucoseAsOneDay`: function that generates a plot of data in a single plot where each daily glucose profile is overlapped to each other;
    - `plotGlucoseAsOneDayComparison`: function that generates a plot of two glucose profiles in a single plot where each daily glucose profile is overlapped to each other;
+   - `plotGlucoseArmAsOneDay`: function that generates a plot of an arm in a single plot where each daily profile is overlapped to each other;
+   - `plotGlucoseArmAsOneDayComparison`: function that generates a plot of two arms in a single plot where each arm's daily profile is overlapped to each other.
+This is for comparison;
    - `generateAGP`: function that generates the ambulatory glucose profile (AGP) reports of the given data.
 A report is generated every 14 days of recordings starting backwards from last 14 days;
-   - `plotCVGA`: function that plots the control variablity grid analysis (CVGA).
+   - `plotCVGA`: function that plots the control variablity grid analysis (CVGA);
+   - `plotCVGAComparison`: function that plots and visually compares the control variablity grid analysis (CVGA) of two arms;
-   - `plotGRI`: function that plots the GRI grid.
+   - `plotGRI`: function that plots the GRI grid;
+   - `plotGRIComparison`: function that plots and visually compares the GRI grid of two arms;
+   - `plotGlucoseROC`: function that visualizes the glucose ROC of the given data;
+   - `histGlucoseROC`: function that visualizes the histogram of the glucose ROC of the given data;
+   - `plotAggregatedGlucose`: function that visualizes the given data with superimposed aggregated glucose values;
+   - `plotPoincareGlucose`: function that generates the Poincare' plot of the ```(x,y) = (glucose(t-1),glucose(t))``` graph;
+   - `plotPoincareGlucoseComparison`: function that generates and compares the Poincare' plot of the ```(x,y) = (glucose(t-1),glucose(t))``` graphs of two CGM profiles;
+   - `plotClarkeErrorGrid`: function that plots the Clarke Error Grid.